brsvh/my-emacs/README.md

       (setq org-startup-with-inline-images t))

 Hiding emphasis markers is that rich text becomes hard to edit because it is unclear whether your cursor is on the marker or the first or last character.
 The [org-appear.el](https://github.com/awth13/org-appear) helps by displaying the markers while the cursor is on a rich text word.

+When I'm editing the headline, I adjust the headline level with the `tab` key.
+So `C-a` return to before leading star is not appropriate, I always expect to change the first word of the headline instead of changing the level.
+Set `org-special-ctrl-a/e` to move cursor to the beginning of headline when press `C-a`.
+The same is applied to `C-e`, which moves to the end of the headline when editing a folded block.

+    (use-package org
+      :ensure t
+      :pin gnu
+      :defer t
+      :config
+      (setq org-special-ctrl-a/e t))

     (use-package org-appear
       :ensure t